Privacy Policy

 Tel.
 39 0550503041

-Graduated in Literature with a Historical/Artistic focus in Turin, Master’s in “Anti-counterfeiting of Works of Art” in Pietrasanta, she has lived and worked for many years in Florence.
+Graduated in Literature with a History/Art focus in Turin, Master’s in “Artworks Anti-Counterfeiting” in Pietrasanta, she has been living and working for many years in Florence.

-She has curated and continues to curate solo exhibitions for Artists and writes readings, reviews, and printed catalogues for Artists all over the world.
+She has curated and continues to curate solo shows for Artists and writes readings, reviews and printed catalogues for Artists worldwide.

-She also writes about theater and for actors.
+She also writes about theatre and for actors.

-She collaborates with cultural magazines, both print and digital.
+She collaborates with cultural magazines, both print and online.

 A CRITICAL TEXT OF HIS - EDGAR DEGAS IN FLORENCE